-In line with the University's IP policy, and provided that the relevant income thresholds are met, you will be offered a share of income generated from the intellectual property created by you as a Postgraduate Research Student or a Visiting Scholar.
+In line with the University's IP policy, and provided that the relevant income thresholds are met, you will be offered a share of income generated from the intellectual property created by you as a student where the conditions above (and within the University IP Policy) apply.
 Where intellectual property is identified as having commercial value, and the University chooses to exploit that intellectual property, an Income Sharing Agreement will be offered and entered into with you, with such terms being negotiated on its own merits.